benyap/ptc-amazing-g-race/README.md

 This project uses the [Gitflow Workflow](https://www.atlassian.com/git/tutorials/comparing-workflows#feature-branch-workflow).
 Please ensure you are familiar with how it works before committing any code to this repository.

-In addition to the standard `develop` branch in the Gitflow Workflow, there is also a `fed/develop` branch dedicated for Front-End Development, and a `bed/develop` branch dedicated for Back-End Development.
-Please create feature branches off one of these branches and **not** directly off `develop`.
-A **Pull Request** should be made to the respective `fed` or `bed` branches for review before any feautres are merged.
-A feature must be reviewed and tested on the repective `fed` or `bed` develop branches before being merged with another Pull Request to `develop`.

 ### Conventions
 This project is written in JavaScript so standard JavaScript conventions should be followed for consistency.
 Function and variable names should be written in uncapitalised `camelCase`, where as classes and components should be written in capitalised `CamelCase`.
 Tabs should be used for indentation, and single quotes should be used for strings.